leo91000/covid-japan-informations/japan-covid-informations.md

 As visa exemption measures with the countries/regions listed below are temporarily suspended, those who fall under the measures are required to obtain visas before visiting Japan.
 The measures will be in place for the time being.

-From 12:00 am (Midnight/JST) on April 8, 2022, visa exemption measures for the following 14 countries will be suspended.
+From 12:00 am (Midnight/JST) on April 8, 2022, visa exemption measures for the following 14 countries are suspended.

 Albania, Bolivia, Brazil, Canada, Chile, Ecuador, Mauritius, Montenegro, Morocco, North Macedonia, Panama, Serbia, Turkey and United State of America